d-j-david/miscR/README.md

 # miscR

 miscR is a collection of self-written functions to simplify some of my commonly performed tasks.
-They are designed to have exceptional user-friendliness.
+They are designed to have a greater degree of user-friendliness.

 ## Usage